liuwenchao/ajax-seo/README.md

 AJAX-SEO ![Bower Version](https://badge.fury.io/bo/ajax-seo.svg)
 =====

 A simple server to provide rendered html to crawlers, for ajax sites.

 * [Google ajax crawling standard](https://developers.google.com/webmasters/ajax-crawling/docs/getting-started).
 * [PhantomJS 2.0](http://phantomjs.org/)

 How to use
 ------------
+> prepare the web app

+make sure it's "AJAX crawlable.", which means it adopts hashbang url schema.
+Read the google doc again if you don't understand.

+> prepare the server side

 1. Install PhantomJS, on Mac, you can: `$ brew install phantomjs `